m-ch1ang/subscription-tracker/README.md

 - **Organize subscriptions** with flexible sorting options to identify the most expensive services or review billing frequencies
 - **Make informed decisions** about which subscriptions to keep, cancel, or modify based on comprehensive cost analysis

 Built with modern web technologies, Subscription Tracker features a clean, responsive user interface that works seamlessly across desktop and mobile devices.
-The application uses a RESTful API architecture with a React frontend and Node.js/Express backend, ensuring a smooth user experience with real-time data updates and persistent storage.
+The application uses a React frontend with a Node.js/Express backend connected to Supabase (PostgreSQL), providing a smooth user experience with real-time data updates and persistent cloud storage.

 Whether you're trying to optimize your monthly budget, prepare for annual financial planning, or simply want visibility into your subscription spending, Subscription Tracker provides the tools you need to stay in control of your recurring expenses.